-1 2 TransferCharacteristics, or MatrixCoefficients.
-The @value attribute shall be set as defined in ISO/IEC 23001-8 [49].
-3 6.2.5.2.
-Bitstream Switching 4 5 For AVC and HEVC video data, if the @bitstreamswitching flag is set to true, then the following additional constraints shall apply: 6 7 8 9 • All Representations shall be encoded using 'avc3' sample description for AVC or 'hev1' for HEVC, and all IDR pictures shall be preceded by any SPS and PPS NAL decoding parameter referenced by a video NAL in that codec video sequence.
-10 11 12 Note: NAL parameter indexes in a Media Segment are scoped to that Segment.
+6.2.5.2.
+Bitstream Switching

+- For AVC and HEVC video data, if the @bitstreamswitching flag is set to true, then the following additional constraints shall apply: - All Representations shall be encoded using 'avc3' sample description for AVC or 'hev1' for HEVC, and all IDR pictures shall be preceded by any SPS and PPS NAL decoding parameter referenced by a video NAL in that codec video sequence.

+Note: NAL parameter indexes in a Media Segment are scoped to that Segment.
 NALs and indexes in the Initialization Segment may be different, and are only used for decoder initialization, not Segment decoding.

-13 14 15 16 17 • All Representations within a video Adaptation Set shall include an Initialization Segment containing an 'avcC' or 'hvcC' Box containing a Decoder Configuration Record containing SPS and PPS NALs that equal the highest Tier, Profile, Level, vertical and horizontal sample count of any Media Segment in the Representation.
-HEVC Decoder Configuration Records shall also include a VPS NAL.
-18 19 • The AdaptationSet@codecs attribute shall be present and equal the maximum pro- file and level of any Representation contained in the Adaptation Set.
-20 21 • The Representation @codecs attribute may be present and in that case shall equal the maximum profile and level of any Segment in the Representation.
-22 • Edit lists shall not be used to synchronize video to audio and presentation timelines.
-23 24 25 26 • Video Media Segments shall set the first presented sample's composition time equal to the first decoded sample's decode time, which equals the baseMediaDecodeTime in the Track Fragment Decode Time Box ('tfdt').
-26 27 28 29 Note: This requires the use of negative composition offsets in a v1 Track Run Box ('trun') for video samples, otherwise video sample reordering will result in a delay of video relative to audio.
-30 31 32 33 34 • The @presentationTimeOffset attribute shall be sufficient to align audio video, subtitle, and presentation timelines at presentation a Period's presentation start time.
+- All Representations within a video Adaptation Set shall include an Initialization Segment containing an 'avcc' or 'hvcc' Box containing a Decoder Configuration Record containing SPS and PPS NALs that equal the highest Tier, Profile, Level, vertical and horizontal sample count of any Media Segment in the Representation.
+HEVC Decoder Configuration Records shall also include a VPS NAL. - The AdaptationSet@codecs attribute shall be present and equal the maximum profile and level of any Representation contained in the Adaptation Set. - The Representation@codecs attribute may be present and in that case shall equal the maximum profile and level of any Segment in the Representation. - Edit lists shall not be used to synchronize video to audio and presentation timelines. - Video Media Segments shall set the first presented sample's composition time equal to the first decoded sample's decode time, which equals the baseMediaDecodeTime in the Track Fragment Decode Time Box ('tfdt').

+Note: This requires the use of negative composition offsets in a v1 Track Run Box ('trun') for video samples, otherwise video sample reordering will result in a delay of video relative to audio.

+- The @presentationTimeOffset attribute shall be sufficient to align audio video, subtitle, and presentation timelines at presentation a Period's presentation start time.
 Any edit lists present in Initialization Segments shall be ignored.
-It is strongly recommended that the Presentation Time Offset at the start of each Period coincide with the first frame of a Segment to improve decoding continuity at the start of Periods.
-35 36 NOTE: An Adaptation Set with the attribute AdaptationSet@bitstreamSwitching="true" fulfills the requirements of the DVB DASH specification [42].
-37 See section 7.7 for additional Adaptation Set constraints related to content protection.
-38 6.2.6.
-Tiles of thumbnail images 39 For providing easily accessible thumbnails with timing, Adaptation Sets with the new @con-
+It is strongly recommended that the Presentation Time Offset at the start of each Period coincide with the first frame of a Segment to improve decoding continuity at the start of Periods. - NOTE: An Adaptation Set with the attribute AdaptationSet@bitstreamSwitching="true" fulfills the requirements of the DVB DASH specification [42]. - 40 See section 7.7 for additional Adaptation Set constraints related to content protection.

+6.2.6.
+Tiles of thumbnail images
-For providing easily accessible thumbnails with timing, Adaptation Sets with the new @contentType="image" may be used in the MPD.
-A typical use case is for enhancing a scrub bar

-- 40 vith visual cues.
-The actual asset referred to is a rectangular tile of temporally equidistant thumb- - 42 nails combined into one jpeg or png image.
-A tile, therefore is very similar to a video segment

-1 from MPD timing point of view, but is typically much longer.
-As for video, different spatial resolutions can be collected into one Adapation Set.
-To limit the implementation effort, only Seg-

-3 mentTemplate with \$Number\$ is used to described the thumbnail tiles and their timing.
+- 2 For providing easily accessible thumbnails with timing, Adaptation Sets with the new @con- - 3 tentType="image" may be used in the MPD.
+A typical use case is for enhancing a scrub bar - 4 with visual cues.
+The actual asset referred to is a rectangular tile of temporally equidistant thumb- - 5 nails combined into one jpeg or png image.
+A tile, therefore is very similar to a video segment - 6 from MPD timing point of view, but is typically much longer.
+As for video, different spatial reso- - 7 lutions can be collected into one Adapation Set.
+To limit the implementation effort, only Seg- - 8 mentTemplate with \$Number\$ is used to described the thumbnail tiles and their timing. - 9 It is typically expected that the DASH client is able to process such Adaptation Sets by download- - ing the images and using browser-based processing to assign the thumbnails to the Media Presen- - 11 tation timeline.

-5 menteremptate with promber p is used to described the manifoldin thes and then mining.

-It is typically expected that the DASH client is able to process such Adaptation Sets by downloading the images and using browser-based processing to assign the thumbnails to the Media Presentation timeline.